How to follow Cameron Norrie at Wimbledon 2023

 Cameron Norrie will be the leading British star at the Wimbledon Championships 2023, currently ranking at 12th in the world and number one in the British line-up.

-He overcame Czech Republic’s Tomas Machac in four sets to reach the second round of the Wimbledon Grand Slam and is now set to face either Chris Eubanks or Thiago Montiero in his next fixture.
+He overcame Czech Republic’s Tomas Machac in four sets to reach the second round of the Wimbledon Grand Slam and is now set to face Chris Eubanks.

 Advertisement